oconnorjohnson/cream-finder/README.md

 # cream-finder
-A web-based full-stack application which accepts ice cream truck driver routes and displays for ice cream enthusiasts
+A web-based full-stack application which accepts ice cream truck driver routes and displays locations for ice cream enthusiasts